csalinas14/HSBC-Debit-Card-Expense-Tracker/README.md

 The aim of this project was to create something useful to me but also challenge myself and learn new things.
 I got hands on experience with a GUI which was the tkinter library in this case.
 I also got experience using databases by making use of the SQLite library.
 I also learned how to take a source of data and turn it into something I can use.

 All my code was done in Python 3.
 New libraries I learned to use are Tkinter, SQLite3, and abit of OS and datetime.

+The app file contains most of the code.
+Mostly tkinter and maybe references to functions and database files when needed.
+The database file has the code that makes callback to our database.
+The functions file contains functions that are used in the app file.
+The test excel file is some sample data of what the HSBC banking history would look like.